-Dental Sense Chobham is located in a suburban area of Chobham Surrey and offers general dentistry services to NHS Patients and private treatment options are also available.
-The practice has four dentists, one therapist, two hygienists who are supported by a senior administrator, two dental nurses and two receptionists.

-The practice has four treatment rooms, all on the ground floor.
-A spacious reception and waiting area, decontamination room and staff facilities.
+Dentice Limited is located in Sittingbourne, Kent and offers private general dentistry services to patients.
+The practice has three dentists and one hygienist who are supported by a practice manager, four dental nurses and two receptionists.
+The practice has four treatment rooms, one of which is on the ground floor. a reception, two waiting areas, and staff facilities.

-The practice is open: Monday - Friday 8.30am to 5.30pm and Saturdays 9am to 1pm
+The practice is open: Monday - Friday 9am to 5.30pm and Saturdays by appointment only.